 He initially came to the consulting field through work with Ernst & Young’s Healthcare practice in the late 90’s.
 He demonstrated expertise in group facilitation, performance improvement program development, patient-related process redesign, metrics, data analysis and display, and medical cost control.
 When E & Y divested that practice, he founded his own firm to develop practical products and services to serve neglected areas of medical management with evidence-based tools.

 He subsequently leveraged his experience with clinical peer review process improvement to fill the vacuum of management research in this field.
 He conceived and orchestrated the first-ever national survey of peer review practices, which grew to become into an eight-year project following the evolution of peer review practices and their relation to clinical quality and safety among 400+ organizations.
-Through these initiatives, he was able to characterize and elaborate an evidence-based approach for conducting clinical peer review within a quality improvement framework - the QI Model, buttressed by a Clinical Peer Review Program Self-Evaluation Tool and 9 published manuscripts.
-To further advance this work, he formed an AHRQ-listed and Connecticut-authorized Patient Safety Organization.
+Through these initiatives, he was able to characterize and elaborate an evidence-based approach for conducting clinical peer review within a quality improvement framework - the QI Model, buttressed by a Clinical Peer Review Program Self-Assessment Inventory and 11 published manuscripts.
+To further advance this work, he formed and managed an AHRQ-listed Patient Safety Organization from 2010 to 2019.
 He also designed the Ideal Clinical Peer Review Process Collaborative, the Normative Peer Review Database Project and an Organizational Learning Framework for patient safety.
-The findings from his fourth national study of clinical peer review best practices are currently under review for publication.
+He continues to operate a Connecticut-authorized Patient Safety Organization.